 What is the Profit First method?

-The system centers on physically separating your revenue into different bank accounts—one for income, one for profit, one for owner's pay, one for operating expenses, and one for taxes.
+The system centres on physically separating your revenue into different bank accounts—one for income, one for profit, one for owner's pay, one for operating expenses, and one for taxes.
 Think of it as the envelope budgeting method from personal finance, applied to a business.

-Traditional accounting uses this formula: Sales – Expenses = Profit.
+Traditional accounting uses this formula:

-The Profit First method flips it: Sales – Profit = Expenses.
+The Profit First method flips it:

 This reversal is what makes the system work.
 Most business owners are taught to focus on growing revenue, regardless of what it costs.
 Profit is treated as something to optimize later, once the business hits a certain size.
 That approach leads companies to burn through cash quickly, even when sales are climbing.